ebeneliason/easy-pattern/README.md

 #### `shiftPhasesBy(xShift, [yShift])`

-A convenience function that sets the phase shifts by offsetting them by the specified amount from their current values.
+A convenience function that sets the phase shifts by offsetting them from their current values by the specified amount.
 If `yShift` is omitted, both X and Y phases are shifted the same amount.

 **Params:**